-At this point, you've made a bunch of changes so before you go any further, reboot your machne.
+At this point, you have made a bunch of changes.
+Before you go any further, reboot your machine.

-lxd started and that your user has privileges, from the command prompt do:
+lxd started and that your user has privileges, from the shell prompt do:

-sudo here as your user should now have the ability to enter these commands.
-You should get something like this in return:
+sudo here.
+Your user has the ability to enter these commands.
+You will see something like this:

 +------------+---------+----------------------+------+-----------+-----------+ | NAME | STATE | IPV4 | IPV6 | TYPE | SNAPSHOTS | +------------+---------+----------------------+------+-----------+-----------+

-From this point, you can easily use the capters from our "LXD Production Server" to continue on.
-There are some things on a workstation setup though that we need to pay less attention to.
+From this point, you can use the chapters from our "LXD Production Server" to continue on.
+There are some things on a workstation setup though that you need to pay less attention to.
 Here are the recommended chapters to get you going: